 Joko-to means swords made before the Heian period.
 Joko-to is not part of the sword study.
 The sword study starts from the Heian Period.
 Joko-to is in the category of the archaeological field.

 Jomon (縄文) period 9000 B.C.

-Around 300 B.C.
-Yayoi culture replaced the Jomon culture.
-Yayoi characteristics show on their earthenwares.
-They are rounder, smoother, simpler design, and the techniques were greatly improved after Jomon time.
-They were named Yayoi culture because the items of this time were found in the Yayoi-Cho area (name of the place) near Tokyo University.
+Around 300 B.C., the Yayoi culture replaced the Jomon culture.
+Yayoi culture characteristics show on their earthenwares.
+They were a rounder, smoother, simpler design, and the techniques were much improved since the Jomon time.
+They were named Yayoi culture because the objects of this time were unearthed in the Yayoi-cho area (name of the place) near Tokyo University in Tokyo.
 They also discovered bronze artifacts such as a bronze sword (Doken 銅剣), bronze pike (Do-hoko 銅矛), bronze mirrors (Do-kyo 銅鏡), bronze musical instruments (Do-taku 銅鐸).
-Those were imported from China and Korea but the Japanese started to making their own bronze items in the late Yayoi period.
-Although iron artifacts were hardly discovered, we have the evidence that the iron objects also existed then.
+Those were imported from China and Korea, but the Japanese started to make their bronze items in the late Yayoi period.
+Although iron artifacts were hardly discovered, we have evidence that the iron objects also already existed then.

 Yamato (大和) period 300 A.D. — 593 A.D